kevinkre/InspireMusic/README.md

 [//]: # (        <img alt="Discussion posts" src="https://img.shields.io/github/discussions/FunAudioLLM/InspireMusic?labelColor=%20%239b8afb&color=%20%237a5af8"></a>)
 </p>

-InspireMusic is a fundamental AIGC toolkit and models designed for music, song, and audio generation using PyTorch, proposed by Tongyi Lab, Alibaba Group.
+InspireMusic is a fundamental AIGC toolkit and models designed for music, song, and audio generation using PyTorch.

 ![GitHub Repo stars](https://img.shields.io/github/stars/FunAudioLLM/InspireMusic) Please support our community project 💖 by starring it on GitHub 加⭐支持 🙏